Skyfighter64/ESP8266-WiFi-ALUP/README.md

 ## Usage

-Connect the microcontroller to the PC using a USB cable.
-Use a program which implements the ALUP, or write your own by using one of the master device implementations (TODO: add link) to write your own program controlling the LEDs.
+* Power on the ESP8266

+* Get the IP address of the ESP8266 by looking into your router table, or activating `debug` and reading it from the Serial Monitor (USB required)

+* Use a program with ALUP Wifi support to control the LEDs.
+This will require the IP of the ESP and the `port` of the TCP Server (default is 1201)

 ## Contributing